If your Mac desktop looks different

 It’s also possible that an administrator may be controlling how the desktop, windows, or Dock look and behave.
 If you have more questions, talk to the person who administers the Mac you’re using.

 Your desktop may also look different if you turned on iCloud Desktop and Documents on this Mac, and then changed the desktop items on iCloud.com or another Mac, or on an iPhone or iPad where iCloud Drive is turned on.
-See Use iCloud Drive to store documents on your Mac, iPhone, and iPad.
+See Store files in iCloud Drive on Mac.